BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 ## Release Planning:

-### Week 1-2 :
+__Week 1-2__

-* Literature study - understanding docker files, Clair tool requirements, Shift-left approach and CVEs.
+* Literature study - Understand Dockerfiles, Clair tool requirements, Shift-left approach and CVE (Common Vulnerabilities and Exposures)
-* Manually analyzing official docker images and find how the docker files change in the corresponding github repositories.
+* Manually analyze official docker images, view commit history and identify how Dockerfiles evolve over time

-### Week 3-4 :
+__Week 3-4__

 * Setup the base project
-* Automate the process of fetching commit history for a given github repository
+* Automate the process of fetching commit history for a given GitHub repository
-* Writing scripts to track changes between commits
+* Generate a script to track changes between commits

-### Week 4-5 :
+__Week 4-5__

-* Identifying commits which cause a change in the Dockerfile
+* Identify commits contains a change in the Dockerfile
-* Building images of these commits in the specified timestamp
+* Build images of the commits in the specified timestamp

-### Week 6-7 :
+__Week 6-7__

-* Generating reports using Clair for the images generated.
+* Collect reports using Clair for the images generated
-* Comparing the reports to identify specific security threat resolved
+* Compare the reports to identify if a specific security threat is resolved

-### Week 8-9 :
+__Week 8-9__

-* Identifying the difference in the dockerfile between the commits and tagging the change as a resolution for the security threat
+* Identify the difference in the Dockerfile between commits and tag the change as a resolution for the security threat
-* Running the script across identified official docker images to identify a corpus of remediations for security threats
+* Run the script across identified official docker images to identify a corpus of remediations for security vulnerabilities
-* Generate a report mapping the time elapsed between a security threat identification and remediation for each repository.
+* Generate a report mapping the time elapsed between a security threat identification and remediation for each repository

-### Week 10-11 :
+__Week 10-11__

-* Creating a script capable of fetching the latest commit for a Github repository, building the docker image and running Claire on the image to identify security threats.
+* Create a script to fetch the latest commit for a Github repository, build the docker image and use Claire to identify security threats
-*Using the resolutions discovered to provide suggestions to resolve the security vulnerabilities identified in the repo.
+* Provide suggestions for security vulnerabilities identified in the repository using the remediations identified
 ____________